 For first-hand accounts of the development of the Council of Michigan Foundations by the leaders involved over the past 40 years and related background documents, visit their partner profile.

-Video: Watch leaders discuss the Council of Michigan Foundations.
+Video: Leaders discuss the Council of Michigan Foundations.

-Video: Watch Dorothy A. Johnson discuss the Grantmaker/ Grantseeker Conferences.
+Video: Dottie Johnson discuss the Grantmaker/ Grantseeker Conferences.

-Historical Document: Read notes from the first meeting of the statewide nonprofit organization leaders.
+Historical Document: Notes from the first meeting of the statewide nonprofit organization leaders.

 There also is no formal research regarding why MNA has developed into such a dynamic organization.
 Our State of Generosity is an attempt to document the history and stories of MNA’s experience and to offer some ideas about the characteristics of the extraordinary leadership of volunteers, staff, funders and public policy leaders in creating this association.
 MNA is one of the largest state associations in the country, and is home to many collaborative projects and innovative programs.